gmhislop/flex-rit/Readme.md

 Open ```src/main/resources/application.properties ```

-Please update the application properties with your database specific properties Spring.url, Username and Password with user details.
-Change mysql username and password as per your installation.
+>Please update the application properties with your database specific properties Spring.url, Username and Password with user details.
+Change PostgreSQL username and password as per your installation.
 Replace {{INSERT_NAME_DB}} with the name of your DATABASE.